Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Results and Discussions

+In Fig. (\ref{Densi_RSF}), for the case without applied pressure, we compare the density of states of the localized level in the chemical potential as a function of $E_{f}$ for the atomic approach with the values predicted by the Fridel sum rule given by Eq. (\ref{RSF}).
+We observe from the figure an excellent agreement.

+In Fig. (\ref{fig5}) we present the occupation number of the localized electrons and the conductance curve as a function of $E_{f}$, when no pressure is applied to the system.
+The conductance was obtained from the exact relationship Eq. (\ref{G'}).
+In the Kondo regime ($E_{f}<-3.0\Delta$ and $n_{f}\rightarrow 1$), the conductance is totally suppressed by the destructive interference between the $c$-electrons of the nanotube and the Kondo resonance at the chemical potential.

+In the empty regime ($E_{f}>0.0\Delta$ and $n_{f}\rightarrow 0$), the coupling between nanotube and impurity becomes ineffective due to suppression of charge and spin fluctuations.
+Therefore, the conductance tends to the unit value which represents the conduction of a ballistic channel without any interference from the Kondo effect \cite{Kang2001}.

-The Fig. \ref{Cond_Ef-5} represent the conductance as fuction of the localized level of the impurity $E_{f}$, for different values of $\Gamma$.
-For small values of $\Gamma$, the Kondo effect is present and the conductance is suppressed only in the Kondo region.
-As the value of $\Gamma$ is increased, the gap opens and the Kondo effect disappears.
-For the value of $\Gamma=0.01$, the gap is fully open and the conductance goes to zero, indicating that the Kondo effect is not present and that the system behaves like a semiconductor.
+The Fig. (\ref{fig6}) represents the conductance as a function of the localized impurity level $E_{f}$, for different values of $\Gamma$.
+For small values of pression ($\Gamma= 0.0\Delta; 0.01\Delta; 0.02\Delta$), the Kondo effect is present and the conductance is suppressed in the Kondo region ($E_{f}< -3.0\Delta$).
+As $\Gamma$ increases, the Kondo peak shifts from the chemical potential and the DOS in $\mu$ dramatically decreases.

+In this regime, the completeness relation is satisfied only for a smaller and smaller range of $E_{f}$ values ($<<-3.0\Delta$).
+For large values of pression ($\Gamma$=$0.5\Delta; 50\Delta$), the completeness relation can no longer be satisfied for any value of $E_{f}$.
+As the gap opens in the conduction band of the nanotube, the remnants of Kondo resonance shift from the chemical potential.
+There is no more Kondo effect acting on the system.
+In this case the system undergoes a transformation to an insulating regime, where the conductance is null for all values of $E_{f}$.